ppsimonta/electricityproject-main/README.md

 # ElectricityProject

+# Application Overview

+This application is an Android app developed using Kotlin in Android Studio.
+It fetches electricity price data from a public API, specifically focusing on spot market electricity prices.
+The app retrieves and displays real-time and historical electricity price data, providing users with up-to-date information in an easy-to-read format.

+## Key Features
+- Fetches electricity price data from a reliable API.
+- Displays prices in an intuitive and user-friendly interface.
+- Built entirely in Kotlin for robust and efficient performance.

+This project serves as a practical tool for tracking electricity prices and can be extended with additional features in the future.

 ## Getting started

 Currently the database must be created locally, so the first step is to forward engineer this database schema to phpMyAdmin: